 Although it may seem obvious, keeping dogs or cats out of certain spaces and remembering to carefully put shoes and bags out of reach in closed cupboards is the most straightforward way to prevent your things from being damaged or soiled by a pet.

 The designer Christian Kimber owns a small beagle cross poodle called Ralph.
 To prevent Ralph’s hair from getting on his clothes he keeps him out of certain rooms of the house and off any furniture he, or his wife, Ren, might sit on.
-Kimber says: “We Scotchguard the rug and the couch too, which prevents dirt from sticking, particularly if his paws are damp for any reason.”Research what type of pet is best suited for your family’s personality and lifestyle.
-Dogs require more attention, time and energy than cats do, so if you don’t enjoy walks or hikes in the outdoors, or can’t imagine getting up on cold winter mornings to take your pet out to potty, a cat may be more your style.
+Kimber says: “We Scotchguard the rug and the couch too, which prevents dirt from sticking, particularly if his paws are damp for any reason.”Make Your Own DIY Pill Pockets with Peanut Butter, Milk & Flour.
+One of the most useful life hacks for dog owners is finding a way to get your dog to swallow pills.
+If you’re having a hard time getting your dog to swallow pills you can make your own DIY pill pockets.

 Removing pet hair

 A straightforward solution to pet hair sticking to your clothes is to change into patting-friendly outfits as soon as you walk in the door.
-Kimber says, “when we know we’re spending a lot of time with him, we avoid dark colours” as Ralph is blonde, “ditto delicate fabrics like linen, silk or fine knits his nails might pull”.Source: Psychology Today
+Kimber says, “when we know we’re spending a lot of time with him, we avoid dark colours” as Ralph is blonde, “ditto delicate fabrics like linen, silk or fine knits his nails might pull”.Make your own hammock-style car seat cover.
+The hammock style keeps the dog from getting hurt if he or she falls during any sudden stops or starts.
+Get the pattern here.

 Break the mould: how to prevent mildew on clothes and accessories in high humidity